Wertzui123/BedrockClans/README.md

 https://jetbrains.com?from=BedrockClans

 # Commands
-/clan subcommand/help - Manage clans
+/clan <subcommand/help> - Manage clans
 # Permissions
 bedrockclans: Let you use all features of this plugin. **Default: op**

 bedrockclans.cmd: Allows you to use /clan. **Default: true**

-bedrockclans.join: Allows the player to use /clan join. **Default: op**
+bedrockclans.cmd.join: Allows you to use /clan join. **Default: op**

+bedrockclans.cmd.create: Allows you to create clans. **Default: op**

+bedrockclans.cmd.create.costs.bypass: Allows you to bypass the clan creation cost **Default: false**
 # Features
   **This plugin has some nice features, but is still WIP**
 <br>